Your Module/Course Development Timeline

 Timing for this checkpoint:

-- This checkpoint should occur about half-way through the materials development process, an absolute minimum of 3-4 weeks prior to checkpoint 3, 5-6 weeks prior to materials review, and 10-15 weeks prior to testing.
+- This checkpoint should occur about half-way through the materials development process, an absolute minimum of 3-4 weeks prior to checkpoint 3, 4-6 weeks prior to materials review, and 11-15 weeks prior to the earliest pilot test.

 Checkpoint 3: Materials Nearly Complete (75-90%)

-The materials development team continues working as a team to create materials.
+The materials development team continues working to create materials.
 At this checkpoint, some portions of the materials may be complete and others may be mostly complete, however, no individual pieces should be missing entirely.
 Your webspace should include full descriptions of activities, pedagogic approaches, and all assessments with needed rubrics.

-Once materials are nearly complete, the team communicates with the team leader, assessment team member, and webteam liaison via the team's email list to initiate another review of materials and to set the date when Checkpoint 4: Materials Review will occur.
+Once materials are nearly complete, the team communicates with the team leader via the team's email list to initiate another review of the materials and to set the date when Checkpoint 4 (Materials Review) will occur.

 Timing for this checkpoint:

-- Completed 1 to 2 weeks prior to materials review (Checkpoint 4) deadline, and a minimum of 7-8 weeks prior to piloting materials in the classroom.
+- This checkpoint should be completed 1 to 2 weeks prior to the materials review (Checkpoint 4) deadline, and a absolute minimum of 7-9 weeks prior to the earliest classroom pilot date.

 Checkpoint 4: Materials Review and Revisions

 The materials development team enters the checkpoint when the materials for review are fully available in the module/course pages.
-Student worksheets are uploaded as needed, activity descriptions are complete, and the overview of the materials on the module overview page are sufficient for another instructor to understand how the parts of the module or course build upon one another to create a cohesive module or course.
+Student worksheets are uploaded as needed, activity descriptions are completed, and the overview of the materials on the module/course overview page are sufficient for another instructor to understand how the parts of the module or course build upon one another to create a cohesive module or course.
 Once complete, the materials are reviewed by the team lead.
 The team may be asked to make revisions or additions by the team lead.
 When the team lead has determined that the materials are ready for review, he/she initates the review by contacting the assessment team.
 The materials are reviewed using the InTeGrate Curriculum Development and Refinement Rubric by three members of the assessment team: the assessment consultant and two other assessment team members

 Timing for this checkpoint:

-- It will take the assessment team and team leader approximately 2 weeks to review your work.Materials team responsibilities:
+- It will take the team leader and assessment team at least 2 weeks to review your work (from the scheduled date).

 Materials Team Receives first payment upon completing Checkpoint 4